youthinfront/youthinfront-site/teachers-framework-for-civic-participation.md

 layout: page
 ---

-Framework for civic participation in your classroom
+Questions for Discussing Civic Participation in Your Classroom
 ===================================================

 #### Exploration of activism concepts